garrettgman/garrettgman.github.io/foundations.md

 Data scientists study a method that anyone can use to solve scientific problems.
 You can think of data science as a complement to experimental science.
 Experimental scientists use the experimental method to solve scientific problems, and data scientists use the data science method.
 Many scientists use both.

+The data science method relies on data, a tool that makes it easy to discover scientific relationships.
+However, as a tool, data can be misleading.
+Data creates specific illusions that you must be able to recognize and work with to make progress.

 This chapter will describe the problems that data scientists attempt to solve, as well as the methods that they use to solve them.
 It introduces data science as a specific method of reasoning that matches the structure of data to the structure of scientific laws.
 This method of reasoning guides the techniques that you will learn in later chapters—techniques like machine learning, statistical modelling, and visualization.

 ## The data science worldview

 Science is based on a simple idea, that the best way to learn about the world is to observe it.
 Data scientists extend this idea by studying measurements, a specifc type of observation.
 A _measurement_ is an observation that is

-1. made with a reproducible method and
+1. made with a reproducible method
-2. recorded in a precise way.
+2. recorded in a precise way

 Every measurement creates a _value_, a piece of information that describes a specific part of the world at a specific time.

-### Variation

-Measurements let us compare observations in a rigorous way.
-You might think that this would simplify science, but it does the opposite.
-The rigor of measurement reveals a surprising phenomenon: if you measure the same thing twice, you will observe two different values, so long as you measure precisely enough.
+The rigor of measurement reveals a surprising phenomenon: if you measure the same quantity twice, you will observe two different values, so long as you measure precisely enough.
+This is true of any quantity that you choose to measure.
+Data scientists call this phenomenon _variation_, and it completely shapes how we learn about the world.

-This is true of any quantity or quality that you choose to measure.
-Many things will vary from measurement to measurement due to natural reasons.
-For example, the temperature of the air will vary from time to time, and the salinity of the sea will vary from place to place.
+Variation occurs for two reasons.
+First, the universe changes constantly.
+For example, the temperature of the air changes from time to time, and the salinity of the sea changes from place to place.
+Any pair of precise measurements will reflect these changes, even if the changes are minute.

-Other things seem to be constant in theory, but will vary when measured due to small measurement errors.
-You can see this variation in the earliest measurements of the speed of light, which are displayed in the table below.
-The speed of light is a universal constant that should never vary, but the measurements of the speed of light vary greatly.
+Second, tiny measurement errors occur each time you make a measurement.
+Your hand may shake slightly, a glass lens may swell, and so on.
+As a result, it is very difficult to make two measurements under the exact same conditions.
+You can see the effect of these errors when you measure something that should be constant.
+The table below shows the earliest reliable measurements of the speed of light.
+The speed of light is a universal constant that should never vary, but the measurements of the speed of light vary greatly due to measurement errors.

 |------------|------------|------------|------------|------------|------------|------------|------------|------------|------------
 | 299,850|    299,740|    299,900|    300,070|    299,930 |    299,800| 299,850|    299,880|    299,900|    299,840